desecho/movies/README.md

 #Movies

-The web-application to create movie lists ("watched" and "to watch"), to share these lists along with ratings and comments.
+The web application on Python2/Django/CoffeeScript/jQuery to create movie lists ("watched" and "to watch"), to share these lists along with ratings and comments.
 The interface is in Russian.

-Uses Python 2, Django 1.6 and CoffeeScript.

 ##Used APIs
 * [TMDb](http://www.themoviedb.org/) (Requires API Key)